-Students owing money for lost or damaged textbooks, broken or lost equipment, will receive notification of the amount payable to the district to replace that item.
+Students owing money for lost or damaged textbooks, broken or lost equipment, or any other financial responsibility, will not receive their report card.
+Ultimately, the student will not receive his/her high school diploma unless the account is paid.

 DETENTION